 Our Editor’s Choice, the Allen Sports Premier S303, takes the top spot for its innovative design that supports most tire sizes, including oversized tires.
 We like its sturdy frame, the supporting wide foot bottom, and how it mounts high off the bottom for exceptional ground clearance, making it the best spare tire bike rack.

-Our third best spare tire bike ride is Allen Sports Premier S302, a sturdy, metal rack with a capacity for 2 bikes.
+Our second best spare tire bike ride is Allen Sports Premier S302, a sturdy, metal rack with a capacity for 2 bikes.
 It stands out for its easy setup, compatibility with most tires, quick folding design, and rattle-free use.
 We like that you can install it even with the spare tire cover on.
 Plus, it’s competitively priced, so it’s a win-win situation all around.